cark/cark.behavior-tree/README.md

 ## What is a behavior tree ?
 This implementation started with the idea that the game AI behavior trees could find a place in regular application developement.

+There are many flavors of behavior trees.
+This one takes inspiration on the libgdx behavior trees.
+Although we had to adapt our implementation to our functional purity requirements, it might be a good idea to read their excellent [libgdx behavior trees documentation](https://github.com/libgdx/gdx-ai/wiki/Behavior-Trees).

-These trees are processing nodes in a depth first manner, leaving these in one of 4 states:
+This implementation is processing nodes in a depth first manner, leaving these in one of 4 states:
 - :fresh : The node is ready to be used for the "first time"
 - :running : The node is currently running, probably waiting some sort of condition before reaching its final state
 - :success and :failure : The node has reached its final state, this result is cached and the node will not be rerun until being "refreshed"